 Although once dominant as the go to pre-packaged SSD controller solution for most tier 2 and tier 3 SSD manufacturers, SandForce’s aging SF-2281 controller has been rapidly losing marketshare as of late thanks to newer pre-packaged controller offerings from Phison and Silicon Motion.

 Last year we reviewed the Angelbird SSD wrk which was an excellent SSD that featured Silicon Motion’s SM2246EN controller, and at the same time Phison had been shipping their new high performance S10 controller in the very well received Corsair Neutron XT.

-Although we didn’t get to test the Corsair Neutron XT at the [...]
+Although we didn’t get to test the Corsair Neutron XT at the time, [...]

 Over the past few years, we’ve seen the SSD market consolidate quite a bit with numerous 3rd party SSD vendors exiting the market due to shrinking margins or difficulty in acquiring NAND.
 Because of this, we’re left with a number of SSD vendors who are either huge companies with large OEM accounts or smaller, newer players with unique products that command a premium.

 One of these newer players is Angelbird, a relatively new SSD company based out of Austria who recently sent us their latest Angelbird SSD wrk 512GB for review.
 Angelbird’s selling point on their entire line of products including the new SSD wrk is that they do not [...]

 It’s been quite a while since we’ve reviewed our last ADATA SSD, and up till this point ADATA has always been a strong supporter of SandForce based products.
 Late last year we had the opportunity to review ADATA’s DashDrive Elite SE720 128GB external SSD which was based off the SandForce SF-2281 controller and came away impressed with the performance we were able to squeeze out of the drive through USB 3.0.